Chattanooga FLSA Lawyer

 Employees who are entitled to overtime pay are known as nonexempt workers.
 They are usually eligible for overtime pay when they work more than 40 hours during a given week.

 Most hourly workers are considered nonexempt, meaning they are generally entitled to overtime pay.
 Those who are not entitled to overtime under the FLSA are exempt workers.
 Importantly, neither workers nor their employers can waive nonexempt status.
 The law decides whether a worker is entitled to overtime.
-Your employer can not change that.
+Your employer cannot change that.

 This means that an employer cannot make an employee give up their right to overtime if that worker is entitled to it under the FLSA.
 However, some specific jobs are exempt regardless of pay structure, such as outside sales, independent contractors, certain driving jobs like long-haul truck drivers, farm workers, and some administrative positions.